WCGA-Murdoch/Database-Tutorials/Oat.md

 ### 1. Genome assembly and annotation

 Including genome assemblies and annotations from 24 oat accessions.
-Detailed accession list can be seen [here](/info/oat_pangenome.md)
+Detailed accession list can be seen in [Oat pangenome accessions](/info/oat_pangenome.md)

 ### 2. Genetic variants

 Genetic variants including InDels and SNPs were obtained from a wide range of datasets, including:
 * High coverage - whole genome sequence of [564 oat accessions](info/oat_564.md) from a world-wide collection.
-* High coverage - whole genome sequence of [80 oat accessions](info/oat_80.md) highly related to Australian oat breeding programs.

 ### 3. Pan-transcriptome data